dotmailer/dotmailer-magento-extension/README.md

 -------------
 - Magento >= 1.6.2

+# Contribution

+For contribution please use "testing" branch to create PR agains.
+Thanks!

 # V6.3.2 Release Notes
     - We’ve fixed a problem in which store views didn’t exist.